cytoscape/cytoscape.js/README.md

  * `build:esm` : do the esm (ES 2015 modules) build
  * `clean` : clean the `build` directory
  * `docs` : build the docs into `documentation`
- * `release` : build all release artifacts
+ * `release` : build all released artifacts
- * `watch` : automatically build lib for debugging (with sourcemap, no babel, very quick)
+ * `watch` : automatically build library for debugging (with sourcemap, no babel, very quick)
    * good for general testing on `debug/index.html`
    * served on `http://localhost:8080` or the first available port thereafter, with livereload on `debug/index.html`
- * `watch:babel` : automatically build lib for debugging (with sourcemap, with babel, a bit slower)
+ * `watch:babel` : automatically build library for debugging (with sourcemap, with babel, a bit slower)
    * good for testing performance or for testing out of date browsers
    * served on `http://localhost:8080` or the first available port thereafter, with livereload on `debug/index.html`
  * `watch:umd` : automatically build prod umd bundle (no sourcemap, with babel)